 Thank you for supervising an individualized major senior thesis project.
-Your guidance is especially important in framing the project and setting the criteria for its evaluation.
+Your expertise is critical in guiding the student’s project and setting the criteria for its evaluation.
 The guidelines below outline some considerations particular to individualized major students.
-They are most appropriate for theses in the social sciences, humanities, and sciences but may also be relevant to less traditional final projects.
+They are most appropriate for traditional research projects but may also be relevant to less traditional final projects.

 All individualized majors complete a capstone, which provides them an opportunity to integrate knowledge they have acquired during the course of their majors.
-Most of our students fulfill this requirement by taking the Capstone Course (UNIV 4600W), but 30 to 40 percent complete a thesis project instead.
-Please note that students who plan to fulfill Honors Scholar requirements in an individualized major must complete a thesis.
+About 30 to 40 percent of individualized majors, both Honors and non-Honors, do so by completing a thesis.
+(The remainder complete our capstone course.)

-Thesis projects usually take the form of a traditional research study, but other formats, such as a photo essay, film, website, short story, or poem, are possible.
+Thesis projects usually take the form of a traditional research study, but other formats, such as a photo essay, film, website, or piece of creative writing are also possible.
 Thesis projects, whatever their form, should contribute to the development of knowledge or practice in new ways, involve significant background research, and require sustained attention in the implementation of the project.
 If the final product takes a less traditional form, it should include a piece of writing that describes the student’s learning process.

 Most thesis projects will comprise six credits completed over the course of two to three semesters.
 This is mandatory for students completing Honors Scholar requirements in their individualized major.
 Non-honors students may complete a one-semester, three-credit thesis project.
 Students intending to complete a thesis project must submit a thesis proposal which they have discussed with their thesis supervisor no later than the last day of classes of the semester before they begin their thesis.